-Austroasiatic is the eighth largest language family in the world in terms of the number of native speakers (104 million) (Lewis 2009).
-As its name implies, it is spoken in southern parts of Asia, in Vietnam and Cambodia as the main official languages, and in India, Bangladesh, Nepal, Burma, Laos, Thailand and Malaysia as the first language of many minority groups that are isolated from each other by other language speakers.
-Two major extant branches of the Austroasiatic language tree are Munda in eastern, northeastern and central India and Khasi-Aslian, which stretches from the Meghalaya in the northeast of the subcontinent to the Nicobars.
-Malay peninsula and Mekong delta in Southeast Asia (Figure 1A).
-Since the birth of historical linguistics in the 1640s, attempts have been made to explain the wide and continuous geographic spread of some language families, such as the Indo European, Uralic and Bantu, in contrast to the more patchy or constrained distribution of others, e.g. the Basque and Khoi-San languages.
+to the Nicobars, Malay Peninsula, and Mekong delta in southeast Asia (fig. 1A).
+Since the birth of historical linguistics in the 1640s, attempts have been made to explain the wide and continuous geographic spread of some language families, such as the Indo-European, Uralic, and Bantu, in contrast to the more patchy or constrained distribution of others, for example, the Basque and Khoi-San languages.
 Models proposed to explain the success of a few rather than many language families range from those stressing pure demic diffusion to pure cultural diffusion driven by some economic or technological advance as the key mechanism of the language spread.
-One of the prehistoric events that has been considered as a plausible device to fuel both demographic and cultural spread is the shift from a hunter-gatherer to an agricultural mode of subsistence thought to have occurred independently in only a few places in the world (Ammerman and Cavalli-Sforza 1984).
-However, the attempt at explaining the success of the ten most widely spoken language families of the world in terms of the Neolithic demic diffusion model (Diamond and Bellwood 2003) - that is, by linking the spread of languages, genes, and economy - has been challenged in almost every single case (Richards et al. 2000; Ehret et al. 2004; Fuller 2003).
-The hypothesis that the spread of the Austroasiatic language family can be traced back to rice cultivators of Southeast Asia (Higham 2003; Bellwood 2005) is contested, but some relationship between early Austroasiatics and rice agriculture is a view which remains prevalent among linguists.
+One of the prehistoric events that has been considered as a plausible device to fuel both demographic and cultural spread is the shift from a huntergatherer to an agricultural mode of subsistence thought to have occurred independently in only a few places in the world (Ammerman and Cavalli-Sforza 1984).
+However, the attempt at explaining the success of the ten most widely spoken language families of the world in terms of the Neolithic demic diffusion model (Diamond and

+Bellwood 2003)-that is, by linking the spread of languages, genes, and economy-has been challenged in almost every single case (Richards et al. 2000; Fuller 2003; Ehret et al. 2004).
+The hypothesis that the spread of the Austroasiatic language family can be traced back to rice cultivators of southeast Asia (Higham 2003; Bellwood 2005) is contested, but some relationship between early Austroasiatics and rice agriculture is a view that remains prevalent among linguists.